YinsPeace/HONK-marketplace/README.md

 HONK Hero Marketplace is an open-source decentralized application (dApp) for trading DFK Heroes using HONK tokens on the DFK Chain Testnet.
 This project is initially developed for and owned by Team Goose.

 ## Like this project?
-Consider supporting future developments by:
-Making a donation to 0xd72730C437f4B044e57DbBE4Acf2A61201Dc9F6b
+Consider supporting future developments by making a donation to: 0xd72730C437f4B044e57DbBE4Acf2A61201Dc9F6b

 ## Purpose